-Many people wonder how to know when to start couples therapy and wonder if it’s right for them and their situation.
-Many couples think couples therapy is something that you only consider when a relationship is in distress.
+Many people wonder how to know when to start couples therapy and wonder if it’s right for them and their situation, and plenty more couples think couples therapy is something that you only consider when a relationship is in distress.
 In reality, most couples who benefit from therapy are not in distress, or on the brink of separation.
 However, many times, couples seeking support, are feeling stuck, disconnected, or unsure how to move forward in healthier ways.

 Understanding when to start couples therapy can help prevent small issues from becoming deeply entrenched patterns within your relationship.
 This guide is designed to help you make that decision with clarity and love, not fear.